'A different perspective': Major changes announced to NZ Rugby board

 Reddy officially joins the board at next week's Annual General Meeting as an appointed member, assuming former NZ Rugby chair Brent Impey's seat, while Davenport has been nominated by Otago, where she served as chair, to replace Jennifer Kerr who chose not to seek re-appointment.

-The Herald understands there will be one further change to the elected board member at the AGM.
+The Herald understands there will be one further change to the elected board member role at the AGM contested by Richard Dellabarca and Tasman's Wayne Young.

 Reddy and Davenport's respective appointments increase NZ Rugby's female board presence to three, alongside Farah Palmer, but the 33 per cent representation is yet to meet Sport New Zealand's 40 per cent diversity threshold which could lead to a decrease in government funding.